The Solidarity Project

 We believe words carry healing power.
 Stop by the wall and write a few words of hope to a survivor.
 Your note may be the very one someone needs to see.

-Questions or want to volunteer?
-Reach out to the Solidarity Project team leaders
+Have Questions?
+Reach out to the Solidarity Project team leaders:

 Follow us on Instagram @thesolidarityproject.